-In appointing interpreters, staff at the Kitsap County Superior and Juvenile Courts, will ensure that the interpreter and the LEP or D/HH/DB participant can effectively communicate.
-It is also the practice of the Kitsap County Superior and Juvenile Courts to:
+In appointing interpreters, staff at Kitsap County District Court, will ensure that the interpreter and the LEP or D/HH/DB participant can effectively communicate.
+It is also the practice of Kitsap County District Court to:

 - Make a determination of the appropriate number of interpreters that may be required for the proceeding.
 When the proper administration of justice so requires the court will appoint multiple or separate interpreters. - For long hearing sessions or trials, appoint a team of two interpreters or if no second interpreter is available, allow the interpreter to have frequent breaks to avoid interpreting fatigue, ensure accuracy, and avoid subsequent errors. - Only allow an LEP or D/HH/DB person to waive his or her right to the assistance of an interpreter if the waiver is knowing, voluntary, and on the record.
 The waiver of an interpreter may be rejected by the court or later revoked by the person. - Require interpreters to provide sight translations for documents related to the court proceedings. - Prohibit interpreters from assisting LEP or D/HH/DB with entering information on court forms without the involvement of court staff in the completion of such forms. - Provide sign language interpreters for jurors who are D/HH/DB when such persons are called and selected for jury service